DataEdd/Gradescope2Google/README.md

    }
    ```
    - Replace `course_ids` with the IDs of your Gradescope courses.
 You can find these in the URL when viewing a course on Gradescope (e.g., `https://www.gradescope.com/courses/940384`).

+3. Change the color map dictionary to your courses and colors of your choice.

 ---